eliza3291/nextjs-postcss-tailwind/README.md

 To learn more about how to configure Next.js, Tailwind, Postcss and it's plugins:

-- [Next.js Customizing PostCSS Config](https://nextjs.org/docs/advanced-features/customizing-postcss-config) - Next.js explicit recommend to avoid `require`.
+- [Next.js Customizing PostCSS Config](https://nextjs.org/docs/advanced-features/customizing-postcss-config) - Next.js explicit recommend to avoid `require()`.
-- [postcss-each](https://github.com/madyankin/postcss-each#beforeeach) - A PostCSS plugin to iterate through values.
+- [postcss-each](https://github.com/madyankin/postcss-each#beforeeach) - A PostCSS plugin to iterate through values recommends to use beforeEach to keep import order of the plugins.
 - [Tailwind and Postcss-each](https://github.com/tailwindlabs/tailwindcss/discussions/7362#discussioncomment-2132610) - Tailwindcss plugin should be called before each iteration.

 ## Expected behaviour

-Tailwindcss plugin is found when called inside `beforeEach` without `require` as defined in the Next.js documentation.
+Tailwindcss plugin is found when called inside `beforeEach` without `require()` as defined in the Next.js documentation.

 ## Workaround in the meantime